rust-lang/blog.rust-lang.org/_posts/2016-05-05-cargo-pillars.md

 own.

-By defining shared, well-known workflows, like "build", "test", "bench", "run", and "docs", Cargo provides Rust programmers with a way to think about what they're trying to accomplish at a high level, and not have to worry about what each of those workflows mean for indirect dependencies.
+By defining shared, well-known workflows, like "build", "test", "bench", "run", and "doc", Cargo provides Rust programmers with a way to think about what they're trying to accomplish at a high level, and not have to worry about what each of those workflows mean for indirect dependencies.